Are you ready to take on the Gemini roller coaster at Cedar Point?

 How fast does the Gemini at Cedar Point go?

-Once the trains tops the hill, riders drop 118 feet at a 55° angle, reaching speeds of 60 mph.
+Once the trains tops the hill, riders drop 118 feet at a 55° angle, reaching speeds of 56 to 60 mph.

-The trains then goes back up a hill, where riders slowly make a large U-turn to the left.
+The trains then go back up a hill, where riders slowly make a large U-turn to the left.

 Gemini then drops, rolls through another camelback, and into the mid-course brake run.